elenasacristan/treebooks/README.md

 * **[jQuery](https://jquery.com/)**: This library is needed for all the interactive elements in the website to work.

-* **[FontAwesome:](https://fontawesome.com/ "https://fontawesome.com/")**: The font awesome icons have been used in different areas of the website (search, cart, log in, log our, social media and favourites icon)
+* **[FontAwesome:](https://fontawesome.com/ "https://fontawesome.com/")**: The font awesome icons have been used in different areas of the website (search, cart, login, log out, social media and favourites icon)

 * **[Google Fonts:](https://fonts.google.com/ "https://fonts.google.com/")** I’ve used the fonts from Google Fonts to style the fonts in the website.